2023 NBTC National Finals: Selection

 The National Basketball Training Center selected and ranked 24 of the best high school prospects in the NCAA and UAAP juniors, and CESAFI high school tournament.
 They were added to the lineups of Team Heart and Team Hustle.
 On March 7, 2023, Jared Bahay became the first non-UAAP and non-NCAA player to be ranked #1.
 He and Luis Pablo (ranked #2) led Team Heart and Team Hustle, respectively.
+16-year old Kieffer Alas was selected as NBTC's youngest-ever All-Star.